mescu74/systematic-review-assistant/docs/data-models.md

 These schemas define the data structures for LLM outputs related to screening, and for creating, reading, and updating `ScreenAbstractResult` and `ScreeningResolution` entities via the `ScreeningService`.
 All Pydantic schemas inherit from `core.schemas.BaseSchema`.

-#### `ScreeningResponse` (LLM Output for Reviewers)
+#### `ScreeningResponse` (LLM Output for Individual Reviewers)

-This schema defines the structured output expected from the conservative and comprehensive reviewer LLM chains.
+This schema defines the structured output expected from the individual screening LLM chains (conservative and comprehensive).
 It is defined in `src/sr_assistant/core/schemas.py`.

 ```python
 from pydantic import Field, JsonValue